classgraph/classgraph/README.md

 fast-classpath-scanner
 ======================

 Uber-fast Java classpath scanner.
-Scans the classpath by reading the classfile binary format directly to avoid calling the classloader.
-(Calling the classloader for all classes on classpath to probe the classes with reflection can take five times longer.)
-Is able to scan within zip and jar files.
+Scans the classpath by parsing the classfile binary format directly rather than by using reflection.
+(Reflection causes the classloader to load each class, which can take an order of magnitude more time than parsing the classfile directly.)

-This classpath scanner is able to find:
+This classpath scanner is able to scan directories and jar/zip files on the classpath to locate:
 * classes that subclass a given class or one of its subclasses
-* classes that implement an interface or one of its subinterfaces, and
+* classes that implement an interface or one of its subinterfaces, and/or
 * classes that have a given annotation.

 Usage example (uses Java 8 lambda expressions):